Demfier/demfier.github.io/_pages/about.md

 I love to sometimes engross myself with sketching and painting.
 Check out [my art collection](https://photos.app.goo.gl/no5gipGp9HGyZrR28){:target="\_blank"} if you'd like!
-I have been learning to speak Japanese and to play the piano, and since I am in Montréal these days, I am also trying to pick up some Québécois French!
+I have been learning to speak Japanese and to play the piano, and since I am in Montréal these days, I am also trying to pick up some French!